 Avoid Over-spraying.

-The use of lead arsenate in the pre-blossom applications is a valuable supplement to the oil treatment.
-All wood which is pruned from the trees before spraying should be gathered and burned before the spray is applied, and tanglefoot bands may be placed around the trunks of the trees as an added precaution to prevent larvae from pruned twigs on the ground from crawling up into the trees.
+The use of lead arsenate in the pre-blossom applications is a valuable supplement to the oil treatment, for it will kill cankerworms and other leaf-feeding insects which are sometimes present.
+All wood which is pruned from the trees before spraying should be gathered and burned before the spray is applied, and Tanglefoot bands may be placed around the trunks of the trees as an added precaution to prevent larvae from pruned twigs on the ground from crawling up into the trees.
 Tar and tar-oil sprays are not recommended for leaf-roller control.

 47. Aphids.
-Three common aphids, besides the woolly-aphid, work in the tops of apple trees-the bud-aphid, the rosy aphid, and the green apple-aphid.
+Three common aphids, in addition to the woolly-aphid, work in the tops of apple trees-the bud-aphid, the rosy aphid, and the green apple-aphid.
 All these pests winter as eggs on the trees.
 Aphids may be controlled while in the egg stage by a dormant application or in the delayed dormant after they hatch.
 The bud-aphid hatches first but most of the eggs of all three aphids are hatched by the time that the trees reach the delayed dormant stage.
 The critical time for aphid control, after the insects have hatched, is at the delayed dormant period before the aphids have increased in numbers through new generations and when they have the minimum of protection from foliage and blossoms.
 Spray as indicated in the apple schedule for the delayed-dormant application.
 If scale insects are to be sprayed for at this time, increase the amount of lime-sulphur to $12\frac{1}{2}$ gallons.
 If for any reason the aphid treatment is not made in the dormant or delayed dormant period, it should be applied not later than the pre-pink.
 Spraying later than the pre-pink is unsatisfactory for the control of the rosy aphid and the early broods of the green aphid.